Table of Contents

 In January of 1431, Joan was put on trial for the charge of heresy.
 The trial itself was problematic, consisting only of English and Burgundian clerics.
 Other problems included a lack of any evidence of her having committed heresy and that the trial took place outside the jurisdiction of the presiding bishop.

-Nonetheless, the court sought to trap Joan in heresy through a series of theologically twisting questions.
+The court sought to trap Joan in heresy through a series of theologically twisting questions.
+The most dangerous question she was asked was:

 The trial’s conclusion was just as problematic as the proceedings.
 The lack of substantial evidence led to a trumped up finding and many who were present later espoused the belief that the court records had been falsified.